openharmony/docs/en/application-dev/reference/apis/js-apis-arraylist.md

 replaceAllElements(callbackfn: (value: T, index?: number, arrlist?: ArrayList&lt;T&gt;) => T,
 thisArg?: Object): void

-Replaces all entries in this container with new entries, and returns the new ones.
+Replaces all elements in this container with new elements, and returns the new ones.

+**System capability**: SystemCapability.Utils.Lang

 **Parameters**